8 MUST-KNOWS OF SCARF WEARING

 A good wash may be all your scarf needs.

 - Add a teaspoon of distilled vinegar in the rinse water

 How to stop a synthetic scarf from shedding

 Most of these scarves are designed to not shed, pill or fuzz.
 So… you may have a freaky scarf on your hands.

 Give it a wash or wear the little rebel and make fuzz the new hip beard accessory.

 How to remove pills from a scarf?

-- Remove any pills with a small pair of scissors or razor blade.
+- To stop your scarf from pilling, remove any pills with a small pair of scissors or razor blade.